 Demonstration Forests:

 To improve the resilience, value, and services from eastern white pine (EWP) forests, one group of collaborators will establish a network of demonstration forests that utilize best practices in EWP management.
 An Eastern White Pine Management Institute will coordinate information sharing among the forests and outreach efforts to engage foresters and forest owners to utilize management for improving EWP sustainability across the landscape.
-The effort includes Maine, New Hampshire, Vermont, New York, Pennsylvania, and Virginia.
-This project will establish a network of demonstration forests and outreach efforts for eastern white pine (EWP) across six states.
+The effort includes Maine, New Hampshire, Vermont, New York, Pennsylvania, Virginia, North Carolina, Michigan, and Wisconsin.
+This project will establish a network of research and demonstration forests and outreach efforts for eastern white pine (EWP) across nine states.
 The effort will facilitate increased utilization of forest management for improving the resilience, value, and ecosystem services for EWP forests across the landscape in the face of non-native and native pests, stresses due to climate change, and lack of management leading to unhealthy forests and poor stand development.
 The management prescription for each forest will address key factors for regenerating and/or developing healthy, valuable EWP.
 Forests will have public access and signage explaining the management.
 Forest management prescriptions involve treating at least 5 ac with a non-treated 5 ac stand for comparison.
 Regeneration treatments involve variations of shelterwood cuts in which at least 50% of the overstory is removed, soil is scarified, and naturally regenerated EWP is favored.
 Treatments on developing EWP stands involve thinning and vegetation control to achieve stands of low-density, crop trees.

 Intensive Measurement Forests